Table of Contents

 - Metric: Name of the metric, the value of which represents the circle size on the map.

-- Geohash/Latitude-Longitude field: Depending upon whether you have geohash value or latitude longitude values, this field calculates where the circle is drawn.
+- Geohash/Latitude-Longitude field: Depending on whether you have geohash or latitude-longitude values, this field calculates where the circle is drawn.

-- Location Name (optional): This field assigns user-friendly names to the geohash values on the map.
+- Location Name (optional): Assigns user-friendly names to geohash values on the map.

-For example, typical table formatted data from InfluxDB would look like this.
-The data contains a metric value of 5 and a geohash value representing San Francisco.
+For example, typical table-formatted data from InfluxDB would look like this: it contains a metric value of 5 and a geohash value for San Francisco.

 "series": [